 - When using manufacturer’s embedded threaded bushes longer bolts have to be provided.

 Bed Headboard Wall Fixings – The Method of Mounting Them

-The Bed Headboard Wall Fixings I have designed are mounted on the manufacturer’s mounting points at the bottom of the headboard and allow two people (one at either side of the bed) to lift the headboard by just 20mm to remove it.
+The Bed Headboard Wall Fixings I have designed are mounted on the manufacturer’s mounting points at the bottom of the headboard. using these fixings allows two people (one at either side of the bed) to lift the headboard by just 20mm to remove it.
 There are no fastenings to undo before lifting it.

 When the headboard is attached to the wall using my method it is rigid to the point that the top of the headboard cannot be pushed towards the wall any more easily that it could if mounted directly on a bed.
 In fact some beds have more wobbly headboard fixings than these.
 In this example the headboard doesn’t touch the wall at the top even though it is curved towards it.
 The gap at the top is 8mm minimum.

 In the example I give here there are two pairs of fixings.
-Below – you can see them mounted on the back of a headboard laying across the bed:
+Below – you can see them mounted on the back of a headboard laid across the bed: